rayees-ashraf/rayees-ashraf/README.md

-I am Rayees Ashraf
+I am Rayees Ashraf.
-I am interested in collaborating  Mathematics with technology to solve the problems that we face in any field of lif I am currently learning Machine Learinig .
+I am interested in collaborating  Mathematics with technology to solve the problems that we face in any field of life.
+I am currently learning Machine Learinig .
 -  💞️ I’m looking to collaborate on ...
 rayeesashraf22@gmail.com